SupportEngine/SupportEngineKit/README.md

 # SupportEngineKit Framework

-This Swift framework allows iOS and macOS developers to easily integrate SupportEngine API into their native apps.
+This Swift framework allows iOS, iPadOS and macOS developers to easily integrate SupportEngine features into their native apps.
+Check supportengine.cloud for more information.

 ## Features
 - Create support tickets